SijuEC/melanoma_detection_using_convolutional_neural_network/README.md

 In this project a solution in the form of a convolutional neural network is being explored.

-This neural network is being trained on 2357 images of 9 skin cancer types.
+This neural network is being trained on 2357 images from International Skin Imaging Collaboration (ISIC) of 9 skin cancer types.
 A part of this data will be used to train the dataset and the rest of the dataset will be used to validate how accurate the model is to correctly identify the type of cancer in the images.

 ## Conclusions